For inserting a responsive <picture>

 When true enables intrinsic classes and data-aspectratio attributes.
 See the Intrinsic Aspectratio section for more information. |

-function or the get-image
+function or the picture-data

 API endpoint with the available parameters.